example42/psick/docs/docker.md

-# example42 control-repo Docker integration
+## Docker integration

-The control repo provides various ways to use, configure and work with Docker.
+This control repo provides various ways to use, configure and work with Docker.

 They are available via Fabric or shell commands, we are going to show them both.

-### Docker for testing (WIP)
+### Docker for testing

-You can try to test a Puppet run for a role in a Docker container.
+We can try to test a Puppet run for a role in a Docker container.

 To run Puppet for the default docker_test_role on the default image (centos-7):

     fab docker.test_role
     bin/docker_test_role.sh

 To test another role (define the profiles to use and the relevant data in ```hieradata/role/$role.yaml```